 What is Disability Insurance?
 It’s Insurance for your Paycheck.

+Can a long term disability jeopardize your most valuable asset?
+Not if you have long term disability insurance.
 When asked what your most valuable asset is, you might say that it is your home or your retirement plan.
 But that may not be correct.

 For many people, their most valuable asset is the ability to earn an income.
 Because without this, it would be difficult – if not impossible – to obtain other things.